egiurleo/specifications/source/transactions-convenient-api/transactions-convenient-api.rst

 applications from long-running (or infinite) retry loops.
 Drivers SHOULD use a monotonic clock to determine elapsed time.

-If an UnknownTransactionCommitResult error is encountered for a commit, the driver MUST retry the commit if and only if the error is not MaxTimeMSExpired and the retry timeout has not been exceeded.
+If a retryable write error is encountered for a commit, the driver MUST retry the commit if and only if the error is not MaxTimeMSExpired and the retry timeout has not been exceeded.
 Otherwise, the driver MUST NOT retry the commit and allow ``withTransaction`` to propagate the error to its caller.
+(To understand what counts as a "retryable write error," see `Determining Retryable Errors`_ in the Retryable Writes specification.)

 If a TransientTransactionError is encountered at any point, the entire transaction may be retried.
 If the retry timeout has not been exceeded, the